TazkiyaTech/quran-sdk/android/README.md

-# Quran SDK for Android
+# Quran SDK for Android platforms

 This library gives you easy, offline access to verses of the Quran in your Android projects.